5 Random Pages

 The depot picture to the right carries the following description: "MOD fuel oil pumping station.
 Plant dated from 1918, stopped 1982 and scrapped around 1991-4.
 This part of the station contained three Worthington-Simpson non-rotative steam pumping engines".

-The tanks remained in use until the 1960s, but have now been lost under a housing estate.
-An extensive tank farm covered the area between the river and Great Western Road, just to the east of the Erskine Ferry access road.
-The extent of the original site can be seen in the RAF aerial photograph from 1941, available in the Links given below.
+A tank farm covered the area between the river and Great Western Road, just to the east of the Erskine Ferry access road.
+The extent of the original site can be seen in an RAF aerial photograph from 1941, shown in the Canmore link given below.
 Disturbed ground still marks the area of the terminal, together with the abandoned supports of its pier.

-During the Clydebank blitz of March 13 and 14, 1941, eleven of the depot's huge tanks were destroyed, while many others were severely damaged and millions of gallons of fuel were lost.
+During the Clydebank Blitz of March 13 and 14, 1941, eleven of the depot's huge tanks were destroyed, while many others were severely damaged and millions of gallons of fuel were lost.
 The resultant fire burned for almost two weeks before being quenched, and when the site was finally cleared, 96 bomb craters were reported.

 No 1 pump-house in 1982